creativeai/slides/pitchdeck/8-investment.rst

 ----

+:class: rightscreen

 Seed Round
 ==========

+* Raised €2.2M at a €10M post investing valuation in Q1 2017.

+* Currently looking to raise another €3M before A-round.

 ----

+:class: rightscreen

 Next Round
 ==========

+* A-round with the aim to scale our product-market fit, and SaaS model globally.

 ..
 Financials?
     Sales forecast, profit and loss statement, and cash flow forecast for at least three years.